Rotifer/PostgreSQL_Applications/PostgreSQLBackedRShinyApplicationNotes.md

 ## Summary
 I will develop a PostgreSQL--backed R Shiny application for visualization and analysis of [RNA gene expression](https://en.wikipedia.org/wiki/Gene_expression) data from the [Cancer Cell Line Encyclopedia](https://portals.broadinstitute.org/ccle)

-## Steps in Application Development
+## Steps in application development
 1. Download the data.
-2. Upload it into a PostgreSQL database that I have named *Cancer_Cell_Line_Encyclopedia*.
+2. Upload the data into a PostgreSQL database that I have named *Cancer_Cell_Line_Encyclopedia*.
 3. Decompose the uploaded data into tables.
-4. Write Pl/pgSQL functionsto return the data as tables.
+4. Write Pl/pgSQL functions to return the data as tables.
 5. Write R code to connect to the database, call the PL/pgSQL functions amd return the data as data frames.
 5. Write the R code for the Shiny user interface.
 6. Write some tests.

 I realize that writing tests at the end is not the way it should be done but these notes are for learning and future reference.

-## Download the Data
+## Download and explore the data
 The source data was downloaded from the European Bioinformatics Institute Expression Atlas resource.
 The actual download files are [here](https://www.ebi.ac.uk/gxa/experiments/E-MTAB-2770/Downloads).
 Once we have downloaded the data file, I will give a brief description of its structure.

-**Downloading**

 ```sh
 $ wget https://www.ebi.ac.uk/gxa/experiments-content/E-MTAB-2770/resources/ExperimentDownloadSupplier.RnaSeqBaseline/tpms.tsv